rust-basel/fullstack-rust-workshop/src/07-crud_operations.md

 }
 ```

-There is happening a lot.
+A lot is happening there.
 Let's go through it.

 The `State` extractor fetches your database, you injected in you main.
 We need this to write to the database and insert a new item.
 Then the `Json` extractor deserializes your recently created `PostShopItem`.
-The cool thing here: If the request is not correct - i.e. the client
+The cool thing here: If the request is not valid - i.e. the client
-posts some other json the expected, the controller will automatically return a 400 code for invalid input data.
+posts some other json than expected, the controller will automatically return a 400 code for invalid input data it cannot be deserialized into the specified model.

-In the body we create the datamodel, we have in our database.
-Therefore we transform the json payload to our `ShoppingItem` type.
+In the body we create the data model we have in our database.
+For this, we manually map the `PostShopItem` to a `ShoppingItem` type.
 Then we create a universally unique identifier with the `Uuid` crate (There are different uuid version - we just pick v4).

 Then there is rust syntax, the `let-else` statement, you probably did not see before.
 It binds the Ok value out of the Result coming from the `state.write()` statement.